[Amended 8-19-2013 by Ord. No. 417-13]

 Pedestrianway: six-foot clear concrete walking area (minimum width of four feet where six feet is not practical); should be constructed of scored concrete sections (each section measuring 2.0 feet by 2.0 feet square; see Figure 1).

-Sidewalk Specification 2: streets within the Village Transition District (VT) not subject to the requirements of Subsection A(1)(a) herein and all streets within the Village Residential District (VR).
-Sidewalks should consist of a five-foot clear pedestrianway (minimum of four feet where five feet is not practical) constructed of scored concrete sections (each section measuring 2.5 feet by 2.5 feet square for five-foot-wide sidewalks, or 2.0 feet by 2.0 feet square for four-foot-wide sidewalks; see Figure 2).
+Sidewalk Specification 2: All streets within the Village Business District (VB) not subject to the requirements of Subsection A(1)(a) herein, all streets within the Village Transition District (VT) and all streets within the Village Residential District (VR).
+Sidewalks shall consist of a five-foot clear pedestrian way (minimum of four feet where five feet is not practical) constructed of scored concrete sections (each section measuring 2.5 feet by 2.5 feet square for five-foot-wide sidewalks, or 2.0 feet by 2.0 feet square for four-foot-wide sidewalks; see Figure 2).